-The interface between the Villeneuve Airport and the surrounding lands in Sturgeon County (County) has been explored for future land use and economic opportunities in the County and Edmonton Region (Region).
+The interface between the Villeneuve Airport and the surrounding lands in Sturgeon County (County) has been explored for future land use and economic opportunities in the County and Edmonton Metropolitan Region (EMR, Region).
 The Villeneuve Airport Area Master Plan (VAAMP) lays the foundation for this growth, while the Villeneuve Airport Area - Area Structure Plan (ASP, Plan) is the implementation tool that the County will use to enable the growth in the Plan area.
 The ASP aligns with and supports the opportunities identified in the VAAMP.

-The ASP covers approximately 1200 hectares of land in the southwest corner of Sturgeon County, northwest of the City of Edmonton, as shown in Figure 1.
+The ASP comprehensively defines and protects the Major Employment Area identified in the EMR Growth Plan, enabling the County and the Region to meet their 2044 employment targets (as shown in Figure 1).
 The exterior of the Plan area borders land used for agriculture, sand and resource extraction, and associated businesses.
 The interior plan boundary surrounds the lands that encompass the Villeneuve Airport.
 The Plan area is uniquely located to maximize the intermodal opportunities due to the proximity to highways, the Canadian National Railway rail line, and the Villeneuve Airport.